How we identify, assess and review children with SEN

 - Assess a child’s special educational needs;

 - Plan the provision to meet your child’s aspirations and agreed outcomes;

 - Do put the provision in place to meet those outcomes;

 Where additional needs are identified, we work together with parents/carers, children and education, health and social care professionals where appropriate to design an individualised SEN Support Plan that outlines the child’s needs, identifies outcomes and formalises provision that is needed to meet those needs.
 The views of the parents/carers and the child are integral to this process and the plan is formally reviewed at least once a term.

 The next steps may require the involvement of specialist support or advice for example, Educational Psychology, Learning Support or another education health and social care professional.
 It is important to understand that the involvement of professionals does not always seek to label or diagnose but seeks advice and strategies to enable a child/young person to reach their full potential.

 Education, Health and Care Plan

 A small percentage of children with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).
-The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
+The purpose of an EHCP is to provide special educational provision to meet the special educational needs of the child or young person to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
 It is a legal document that describes a child or young person’s special educational, health and social care needs.
-This document is formed with SEND Advisors from County.
-It is reviewed in school at least termly and it is formally reviewed with County once a year.
-Parents are encouraged to attend all review meetings, share their views and contribute to the plan.
+This document is formed with SEND Caseworkers from the Local Authority.
+It is reviewed in school at least termly and it is formally reviewed with the Local Authority once a year.
+Parents are expected to attend all review meetings, share their views and contribute to the plan.

 Assessment of Special Educational Needs